ekmackay/ekmackay.github.io/README.md

 # Upcoming Conference Presentations

 - Addressing Key Challenges in the Setting of Tumor-Agnostic Drugs: Meeting an Unmet Need?
-(Forthcoming ISPOR 2024 workshop in Atlanta, GA; co-presenters: Beth Devine, Yilin Chen, Daniel Ollendorf)
+(Forthcoming workshop at ISPOR 2024 in Atlanta, GA; co-presenters: Beth Devine, Yilin Chen, Daniel Ollendorf)
 - Outside Help: Can Bayesian Borrowing Help Supplement Limited Sample Sizes in Pediatric and Rare Disease Trials While Mitigating Risk of Bias?
-(Forthcoming ISPOR 2024 workshop in Atlanta, GA; co-presenters: Paul Arora, Aaron Springford, Alimu Dayimu)
+(Forthcoming workshop at ISPOR 2024 in Atlanta, GA; co-presenters: Paul Arora, Aaron Springford, Alimu Dayimu)
 - Bayesian borrowing approaches to address the challenges of evaluating efficacy/effectiveness in rare indications: applications to basket trials and pediatric studies.
 (Forthcoming presentation at SSC 2024 in St. John's, NL; session: "The Bayesian Edge: Novel Applications of Bayesian Methods to Clinical Research, Indirect Treatment Comparison, and Public Health")
 - Benefits of Bayesian Priors as Regularizers in Challenging Meta-analysis Settings (Forthcoming presentation at JSM 2024 in Portland, OR; session: "Bayesian methods and applications in clinical trials")